carljsiemon/carl_capstone/readme.md

 ### Loading and Cleaning Data for Analysis
 1. All .csv's are loaded into a Pandas data frame for analysis.
 Any rows containing null data are dropped from the dataframe.
 2. The Pandas dataframe is separated into:
-	* Numerical (floats) feature data as a 2-d numpy array, commonly referred to as X.
+	* Numerical (floats) feature data as a 2-d numpy array, commonly referred to as X in Python.
-	* Genre labels as a 1-d numpy string array, commonly referred to as y.
+	* Genre labels as a 1-d numpy string array, commonly referred to as y in Python.

 ### Do we have signal from our feature data?
 Let's examine the plots below.
 <p align="center">![im2](https://github.com/carljsiemon/carl_capstone/blob/master/images/scatterplots.png)
 <p align="center">![im3](https://github.com/carljsiemon/carl_capstone/blob/master/images/normalizedenergy.png)